 We use software and some light editing to transcribe podcast episodes.
 Any errors, typos, or other mistakes in the show transcripts are the responsibility of GRTiQ Podcast and not our guest(s).
 We review and update show notes regularly, and we appreciate suggested edits – email: iQ at GRTiQ dot COM).
 The GRTiQ Podcast owns the copyright in and to all content, including transcripts and images, of the GRTiQ Podcast, with all rights reserved, as well our right of publicity.
 You are free to share and/or reference the information contained herein, including show transcripts (500-word maximum) in any media articles, personal websites, in other non-commercial articles or blog posts, or on a on-commercial personal social media account, so long as you include proper attribution (i.e., “The GRTiQ Podcast”) and link back to the appropriate URL (i.e., GRTiQ.com/podcast[episode]).

 Welcome to the GRTiQ Podcast.
-Today I’m speaking with Jim Cousins with WaveFive, an active Indexer at The Graph.
+Today I’m speaking with Jim Cousins with Wavefive, an active Indexer at The Graph.
 In addition to being one of the first Indexers involved in the project, Jim serves as a member of The Graph Council, which was formed by The Graph Foundation to be a governing body responsible for balancing the interest of core stakeholders as The Graph moves towards total decentralization.
-My conversation with Jim covers a range of important topics, from the relationship between Indexers and Delegators, to the basis for that 28-day thaw period, the recent debate regarding GIP2, and the much-anticipated move of the protocol from the testnet to the mainnet.
-I started the conversation with Jim by asking how he first got involved in cryptocurrency.
+Our conversation with Jim covers a range of important topics from the relationship between Indexers and Delegators to the basis for that 28 day thought period.
+The recent debate regarding GIP two and the much anticipated move of the protocol from the testnet to the mainnet, I started the conversation with Jim by asking how he first got involved in cryptocurrency.

 When did you first become aware of The Graph?